 This allows the program to be handled in its entirety and distributed as a single entity.
 Internal applications that are re-used between projects should be made available via a package manager etc.

-There are many advantages for a small team to use the single repository
+There are many advantages for a small team to using the single repository:

 - Your code will stay in sync